 Although they can be advantageous for employers, non-compete agreements can be extremely detrimental to employees.
 They narrow career paths, block opportunities, and force employees to stay in undesirable jobs.

 Non-compete agreements can also affect third parties, like customers and patients, who might find their former hairdresser or doctor refusing to provide service or care solely due to the fact that he or she signed a non-compete agreement.
+It is best to always consult with a labor attorney NYC before making any decisions.

 What is a Non-Compete Agreement?